 How is the permit situation improved?

-Having experienced similar challenges in the past on the High Tech Campus Eindhoven, our Environment & Safety team was asked by TU/e department Arbo, Milieu, Veiligheid en Straling (AMVS) to work together to improve the current process and help TU/e Campus to obtain a single environmental permit.
+Having experienced similar challenges in the past on the High Tech Campus Eindhoven, our Environment, Health & Safety team was asked by TU/e department Arbo, Milieu, Veiligheid en Straling (AMVS) to work together to improve the current process and help TU/e Campus to obtain a single environmental permit.

 For the High Tech Campus Eindhoven (HTCE), we developed a Cooperative Environmental Association, which is an organization that holds and manages a single environmental permit for all activities on the HTCE.
 This could be an ideal solution for TU/e Campus as well.
 After consulting the municipality of Eindhoven, TU/e and Philips Innovation Services got in touch with the other TU/e Campus stakeholders Fontys and DIFFER, to create a process that fits the needs of all inhabitants of TU/e Campus.
 This led to the development of a new Cooperative Environmental Association for TU/e Campus, which is soon able to obtain and manage the single environmental permit for all activities on campus.